Close×

 Package includes

-• 1 night at the 3-star Angleterre Hotel in Avignon;
+• 1 night at the 3-star Hôtel Angleterre in Avignon;

-• 2 nights at the 3-star Domaine de Cabasse hotel in Seguret, including breakfast;
+• 2 nights at the 3-star Domaine de Cabasse Hotel in Seguret, including breakfast;

 • Taxes;

-Supplements based on two cyclists:
+Surcharges based on two cyclists:

 • Transfer from Vaucluse to Marseille Airport: $299 per person